Dekita/palhub-client/README.md

 <hr class="mt-1">

 ### What is PalHUB Client
 PalHUB Client aims to be the ULTIMATE Mod Manager for the video game Palworld.
 It uses the popular mod hosting platform [Nexus Mods](https://www.nexusmods.com/) to enable mod downloads/updates.
+The application is powered by [Electron](https://www.electronjs.org/), [Next.js](https://nextjs.org/), and [React](https://react.dev/) via [Nextron](https://github.com/saltyshiomix/nextron), alongside a number of custom modules.

 | :exclamation: THIS IS A BETA TESTING BUILD AND SHOULD NOT BE USED BY MUGGLES!! |
 |---|